cozmobotics/blend-images/README.md

 backspace=previous, space=next
 ## Bugs and limitations
 * Works well under Windows, problem with detecting screen size under Linux
+* Transition type mask: On some images, parts of the old image remain
 * Todo's: see program code